 Day Five: departure day.
 We spent the morning drifting through Corniglia, absorbing every last bit of local color.
 Everything about Cinque Terre is vibrant – the splashy Crayola colored casas and cameras (homes and apartments), clotheslines filled with laundry spilling over balconies, the engaging ciao! greetings from grocers and café waiters, the vineyards, lemon and olive groves crowning each town.
 The sea reigns as star of this magnificent coastal mecca.
 Onward to Florence!
 No sad goodbyes.
 Ciao presto, mi amore!

-Getting there: TrentItalia trains run from major cities such as Rome, Pisa, and Florence to La Spezia or Genoa to Levanto (from the North).
+Notes on logistics Getting there: TrentItalia trains run from major cities such as Rome, Pisa, and Florence to La Spezia or Genoa to Levanto (from the North).
 A separate ticket is needed to take these regional trains.
 Not all trains stop in all cities, check schedules!
 Most importantly, be sure to get the ticket validated using a posted machine to avoid fines onboard if a conductor checks tickets (rare, but expensive if overlooked).
 When in doubt which track to get on: North/Westbound trains run adjacent to the coast; South/Eastbound trains run city side.
 For Self Drivers: except for early AM deliveries, all vehicular traffic (cars, buses) is relegated to the outskirts, so driving in/out takes some planning, and may involve long walks with luggage from carparks.

 Accommodations: a few ways to go here.
 If a stylish hotel with AC and cushy amenities are preferred, stay in Pisa then day trip into Cinque Terre by rail.
 From Genoa or Florence, also possible, longer rides.
 But for a true cultural immersion, plan a 3 to 4 night minimum stay.
 We were intent on living like locals.
 Given the remote locale and that most inns, rooms and small hotels are family run operations, dealing directly with proprietors is essential.
 There is one small resort style hotel in Monterosso which was unresponsive to my inquiry.
 After extensive research, checking countless photos, property reviews, we found an ideal apartment on Air BnB.
 I’ve heard woeful tales about duplicitous advertising, stock photos, properties misrepresented or already rented upon arrival with no help from online booking sites.
 My fellow travel advisors typically shun using Air BnB but I have to say, in Cinque Terre that option must be considered.
 We enjoyed five nights in a top floor apartment including a full kitchen and pullout sofa bed (comfy!) with a peerless view of the coastline offering idyllic sunsets – for less than $600USD (October 2017).
 The only surprises were an unusually small corner shower and wonky washing machine (bonus for even having one!).
 We fared just fine.
 Homework required.